Vinayak2183/Simple-Linear-Regression-Model/README.md

 Uses Years of Experience as the feature (independent variable).
 * Salary as the label (dependent variable).
 * End-to-end machine learning workflow:
-** Data preprocessing and visualization.
+       * Data preprocessing
-** Model training using simple linear regression.
+       * Model training using simple linear regression.
-** Model evaluation and visualization of results.
+       * Model evaluation and visualization of results.
-** Salary prediction for custom input values.
+       * Salary prediction for custom input values.